google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

      http://checkout.google.com/support/sell/bin/answer.py?answer=57856

 3. Make sure you are using the correct combination of Merchant ID and Merchant Key.
-Remember that Sandbox and Production Mode have different ones.
+Remember that Sandbox and Production Modes have different keys and IDs.

 TROUBLESHOOTING